Varleisha (Gibbs) Lyons, PhD, OTD, OTR/L, ASDCS

 (PESI Publishing & Media).
 She is the co-author of a new book on complex trauma, which will be published in Spring 2021 (PESI Publishing & Media).

-In 2003, Dr. Gibbs founded Universal Progressive Therapy, Inc., a company that provides interdisciplinary and quality therapeutic services to families.
+In 2003, Dr. Lyons founded Universal Progressive Therapy, Inc., a company that provides interdisciplinary and quality therapeutic services to families.
 As founding president, she provided treatment interventions and education in the areas of sensory integration, autism as well as family-centered care.
-Dr. Gibbs co-authored the publication, “Family-Centered Occupational Therapy and Telerehabilitation for Children with Autism Spectrum Disorders,” found in the journal of Occupational Therapy in Healthcare
+Dr. Lyons co-authored the publication, “Family-Centered Occupational Therapy and Telerehabilitation for Children with Autism Spectrum Disorders,” found in the journal of Occupational Therapy in Healthcare

 .
 She received her PhD at Seton Hall University with a dissertation focusing on the autism spectrum diagnosis.
-Dr. Gibbs earned her doctorate in occupational therapy at Thomas Jefferson University.
+Dr. Lyons earned her doctorate in occupational therapy at Thomas Jefferson University.

 Learn more about their educational products, including upcoming live seminars, by clicking here.